lukasallegretti/supreme-pancake/README.md

+## Before Starting

 Before starting it is recommended to create a virtual machine.

-With the VM running, run the command "pip -r requirements.txt"
+With the VM running, run the command `pip -r requirements.txt`

+## Run Scripts

-To run the challenge scripts, run the command "python questao_2/transform.py" and "python questao_3/validator.py"
+To run the challenge scripts, run the command `python questao_2/transform.py` and `python questao_3/validator.py`

+## Run Tests

-Para rodar os testes, apenas rode o comando "pytest"
+Para rodar os testes, apenas rode o comando `pytest`